-It is important to understand the basics of studio and ambient lighting for retouchers just as it is for painters, photographers and any visual artists for that matter.
+It is important to understand the basics of the studio and ambient lighting for retouchers just as it is for painters, photographers and any visual artists for that matter.
 The following is a quick review of some basics that you should understand when capturing your initial photograph.
 If a photograph is done correctly in-camera, less time is spent in post-production making adjustments and you will be able to achieve better image quality overall.
 This article will not go into in-depth lighting techniques or post-production corrections.
 The goal is to get it right before the image is processed.

 LIGHT FACTS EVERY PHOTOGRAPHER SHOULD KNOW